xingyuyao-DM-GY-6063/HW12/README.md

 # HW12

 ## **Description**
 This project implements a **physical password machine** using an Arduino Nano, two buttons, a potentiometer, and two LEDs (green for success, red for failure).
-The device allows users to input a specific password sequence using physical inputs.
-If the correct sequence is followed, the green LED lights up to indicate success.
-Otherwise, the red LED lights up to indicate failure.

 ### **Password Logic**
 The correct password sequence is as follows: